 The digital world we live in is changing everything.
 Some experts even refer to this as the Digital Transformation.
 Whether it is the Internet of Things, self-driving cars, voice-activated technology, artificial intelligence, or biometric banking, our society is changing.

-But is your strategic plan or planning process changing?
+But is your strategic plan keeping pace?
 Here are four ways digital transformation should also be transforming your strategy:

 - Devote budget dollars to digital—The “real” strategic planning often doesn’t just happen during the session but rather during the budgeting process.
 That is when you determine how to allocate your precious resources.
 As you review your overall marketing budget, how much of it is devoted to your digital efforts (SEO, SEM, mobile, etc.)?
 It is often recommended that 35% of your overall marketing budget should be on digital efforts.